-Stock market today: Asian shares fall over China worries, Seoul trading closed for a holiday
+Stock market today: Global shares mostly fall over China worries

-TOKYO (AP) — Asian shares were mostly lower Thursday in subdued trading on looming worries about China property woes.
+TOKYO (AP) — Global shares were mostly lower Thursday in subdued trading on looming worries about China property woes.

 Trading in shares of heavily indebted Chinese property developer China Evergrande Group was suspended in Hong Kong.
 That followed media reports that the chairman of Evergrande, Hui Ka Yan, had been taken away earlier this month and placed under police watch.